raybellis/RRT/README.md

 Two samples scenes are included so far, "snooker" and "cornell".

 The demo programs will either start a new render, or if passed a `.rrt` file as parameter will use that as the starting render buffer state.
-Every minute the current render buffer is rewritten to the `.rrt` file, as well as a 48-bpp PPM file.
+Every eight samples the current render buffer is rewritten to the `.rrt` file, as well as a 48-bpp PPM file.
 The `netpbm` package can be used to convert  PPM files into PNG or JPEG, or many other formats.

 ## TODO
 - More primitives (especially meshes!)